jgotoh/valgrind-container/README.md

 docker build -t valgrind .
 ```

-Cd into you CMake project.
+Cd into your CMake project.
 Start an interactive shell session in a container using valgrind image, mounting your sources:

 ```sh